About the Wilson Center

 Internships with the Cold War International History Project

-Fall Semester Application Deadline is 15 July 2014.
+Summer Semester Application Deadline is 15 March 2014.

-The Cold War International History Project (CWIHP) at the Woodrow Wilson Center accepts internship applications on a rolling basis.
+The Cold War International History Project (CWIHP) at the Woodrow Wilson Center accepts internship applications throughout the year.
 The summer semester deadline in 15 March, the fall semester deadline is 15 July, and the spring semester deadline is 15 November.

 The Project supports the full and prompt release of historical materials by governments on all sides of the Cold War, and seeks to accelerate the process of integrating new sources, materials and perspectives from the former "communist bloc" with the historiography of the Cold War which has been written over the past few decades largely by Western scholars reliant on Western archival sources.
 It also seeks to transcend barriers of language, geography, and regional specialization to create new links among scholars interested in Cold War history.